 On 9 October 2017, the Tribunal issued an important judgement overturning a decision of CQC to impose an urgent condition on a provider’s registration preventing admissions to a care home without the prior written agreement of the regulator.

-In Clarendon Care Group v CQC 3125.EA-MoU, Ridouts acted for the provider with one of its Senior Solicitors, Errol Archer presenting the case before the Tribunal.
+In Clarendon Care Group v CQC 3125.EA-MoU, Ridouts acted for the provider.

 The Tribunal disagreed with CQC’s decision that the factual examples upon which it relied evidenced an extreme level of risk, which under CQC’s Enforcement decision tree would justify urgent enforcement action that would have immediate binding effect on the provider.
 Instead, the Tribunal categorised the concerns as either low risk which would support a Requirement Notice (basically an action in an inspection report) or medium risk which would typically lead to no more than a section 29 Warning Notice or the slow imposition or variation of a condition (the latter allowing for protracted challenge, potentially up to the Tribunal, during which the condition would have no binding effect.